Love riding your bike? Ever dreamed of the joining the legendary Cycle Oregon ride, but don’t know where to start?

 “At a time when we need to come together as a community, in my opinion, it’s the perfect opportunity to do something that’s good for someone else,” says Schulz.

-In addition to supporting local communities, Cycle Oregon invests in major statewide projects as well.
-One project that recently came to fruition is the public purchase of a nearly 1,800-acre parcel of land at Wallowa Lake’s east moraine — the glacial crest of land framing the iconic lake on its eastern edge.
+Cycle Oregon invests in major statewide projects as well, including the public purchase of a nearly 1,800-acre parcel of land at Wallowa Lake’s east moraine — the glacial crest of land framing the iconic lake on its eastern edge.
 Cycle Oregon has contributed $98,000 over the past decade toward the $6.5 million purchase of this property, which will now be owned and managed by Wallowa County and barred from development.
 It will be preserved as a working community forest, protecting native plants, wildlife habitat and cultural resources.
 For thousands of years, the moraine has been a refuge for wildlife and is sacred to the Nez Perce Tribe.
 Find more information on the project at the Wallowa Land Trust.

 “It’s such an iconic landmark,” Schulz says about the Wallowa Lake site, which Cycle Oregon has traveled to a handful of times over the years.
 “The growth of the state is exponential.
 Our lands are being gobbled up.
 To be able to preserve that and work with the Nez Perce in management principles is just amazing.”